ehis0075/Mountain-Bike-Race-Results-Tracker-App/README.md

 ## You can build a Docker image for the application using the provided Dockerfile:

-docker build -t mountain-bike-race-tracker:latest .
+docker build -t race-result-service-docker:latest .

 ## Running the Application with Docker

 ## Run the Docker container using the following command:

-docker run -p 8080:8080 mountain-bike-race-tracker:latest
+docker run -p 8085:8085 race-result-service-docker:latest

-## The API service will be available at http://localhost:8080/api/v1
+## The API service will be available at http://localhost:8085/api/v1

 # Continuous Integration/Continuous Deployment (CI/CD)